oobecomau/desktop.gov.au/docs/security/cloud-assessment-and-authorisation-alignment.md

 Microsoft and its services used within the blueprint has undergone assessment by an ASD endorsed IRAP assessor.
 The findings of this assessment are captured within the [Cloud Security Assessment and IRAP Reports](https://servicetrust.microsoft.com/ViewPage/Australia) for Microsoft 365 and Azure available from Microsoft.

 Organisations intending to deploy the blueprint are responsible for reviewing these reports to confirm that Microsoft's products and services provide the required level of security.
-An organisations Authorising Officer (i.e. the individual with the authority to decide if a system can be used within the agency) should formally document this review and eventual decision.
+An organisations Authorising Officer (i.e. the individual with the authority to decide if a system can be used within the organisation) should formally document this review and eventual decision.

 ![Figure 3: Phase 1 - Overview of CSP Security Fundamentals and Cloud Service Assessment](../img/security/cca-phase1.png#center)